kubeomatic/k8s-timebomb/docs/README.md

 ValidatingWebhookConfiguration and MutatingWebhookConfiguration uses this label to tell Kubernetes API which namespaces will have their requests, AdmissionReviews, sent to the TimeBomb solution.

 In the example below the matching label is "kubeomatic-io-timebomb-cluster" with value "dev-all".
-So, if you have two development clusters and both clusters has the TimeBomb solution you can specify in each cluster your app will be "exploded" at dev-01, dev-02 or dev-all.
+So, if you have two development clusters and both clusters has the TimeBomb solution you can specify in each cluster your app will be "exploded".
+At dev-01, dev-02 or dev-all.
 ```yaml
 kubeomatic-io-timebomb-cluster: "dev-all"
 ```
-The label below is used by the app to check if the solution is active in the namespace.
+The label below is used by the app to check if the solution is active.

 Is an extra layer of protection to avoid unwanted deletion of PODs.
 ```yaml